yamule/prospr/README.md

   -m MAT, --mat MAT     Customized plmDCA.jl result.
 (I think the archtecture
                         must be the same with the original Prospr input.
                         Please check example_files/2E74_D.pdb_d0.fas.jackali.m
-                        ax.dcares.dat.mat .)
+                        ax.dcares.dat.mat (hdf5 format).)
   -b HHM, --hhm HHM     .hhm file by hhblits.
   -t TMPPKL, --tmppkl TMPPKL
-                        (output) intermediate pkl file.
+                        (output) intermediate pkl file. (the extension should be .pkl)
   -o OUTFILE, --outfile OUTFILE
                         result file
   -g GPU, --gpu GPU     gpu device name
 ```

-example command:
+Example command:

 ```
 python run.py run -n nn/ProSPr_full_converted.nn -p example_files/2E74_D.pdb_d0.fas.jackali.max.ascii  -b example_files/2E74_D.pdb_d0.fas.jackali.max.hhm -m example_files/2E74_D.pdb_d0.fas.jackali.max.dcares.dat.mat -g "cuda:0" -o testout.dat -f example_files/2E74_D.pdb_d0.fas.jackali.max.tmp.fas
 ```

-ProSPr_full_converted.nn is the file which is converted by the lines in run.py for pytorch version compatibility.
+ProSPr_full_converted.nn is the file which is converted by the lines (they are commented out now) in run.py for pytorch version compatibility.

 ## Result files:

  - OUTFILE+".dist.res": the result of distance prediction
-   - r1, r2 : indices of interacting residues.
+   - r1, r2 : indices of the interacting residues.
    - dist : the distance calculated with the argmax result of predicted scores in index 1-63 of the array (raw result).
    - score : the score for the distance produced by the network which are normalized using scores in 1-63.

  - OUTFILE+".distbin.res": distgram
-   - r1, r2 : indices of interacting residues.
+   - r1, r2 : indices of the interacting residues.
    - values : the scores in 1-63 produced by the network which are normalized using scores in 1-63.

  - OUTFILE+".phi_psi.res": phi psi angles